Spline

 Animating a spline's knots is only possible when using the

-component, not when using the points
+Knot component, not when using the points property.

 Below are a few examples of interesting effects that can be achieved by animating different properties of knots.

-as being the children of the
+You can think of startHandle and endHandle as being the children of the

 Knot—changing the knot's position, rotation and scale will also transform the

 handles.
-The only exceptions are auto
+The only exceptions are auto handles which are unaffected by these

 transformations.